SAP/ui5-webcomponents-react/docs/MigrationGuide.md

-//todo add links to components
 # Migration Guide

 ## Migrating from 0.8.X to 0.9.0
-Migrating your app from 0.8.X to 0.9.0 requires a few updates to the API properties,
+Migrating your app from 0.8.X to 0.9.0 requires a few updates to the API properties, this includes dependencies, theming, event handling and prop changes.
-//todo

 ### Breaking changes
-For a complete list of breaking changes from 0.8.X to 0.9.0, please refer to //todo
+For a complete list of breaking changes from 0.8.X to 0.9.0, please refer to [the list of releases](https://github.com/SAP/ui5-webcomponents-react/releases) or the [changelog](https://github.com/SAP/ui5-webcomponents-react/blob/master/CHANGELOG.md).

 ## Dependencies
 The dependencies `@ui5/webcomponents`, `@ui5/webcomponents-fiori` and `@ui5/webcomponents-icons` are now  `peerDependencies` and have to be installed next to `@ui5/webcomponents-react`.